How to Create a Marketing Plan for Your First Book

 1. The Book Launch

-This part is so important as marketing plan for first book.
+This part is so important as a marketing plan for the first book.
 A reader’s book launch is basically where their marketing plan gets started.
 But I don’t want to go too much into it here since there’s already a guide.
 During a launch, the reader will use some different tactics to sell their book.
 It takes a TON of work upfront and focuses a lot on Amazon.

 For the rest of the reader’s long-term plan, we want to concentrate on strategies that will keep their book earning money for months or even years after launch.
 The stuff they can do steadily without burning out.